 1940s: Ecology became a separate discipline.
 Technology has helped specialists in botany to see and understand the three-dimensional nature of cells, and genetic engineering of plants.
 This had greatly improved agricultural crops and products (Arber 2010).

 Until the present, the study of plants continues as botanists try to understand both the structure, behavior and cellular activities of plants.
-This endeavor is to develop better crops, find new medicines, and explore ways of maintaining an ecological balance on Earth to continue to sustain both plant and animal life (Mason 2016).
+This endeavor is to develop better crops, find new medicines, and explore ways of maintaining an ecological balance on Earth to sustain both plant and animal life (Mason 2016).